unChaz/sci-fi-5e/srd/mechanics/situational_rules.md

 _Tek trap_

 This trap is activated when an intruder steps on a hidden pressure plate, releasing a tek gout of flame from a nearby statue.
-The statue can be of anything, including a dragon or a arcanist casting a tek skill.
+The statue can be of anything, including a dragon or an arcanist casting a tek skill.

 The DC is 15 to spot the pressure plate, as well as faint scorch marks on the floor and walls.
 A tek skill or other effect that can sense the presence of tek, such as _detect tek_, reveals an aura of evocation tek around the statue.